syncfusion-content/blazor-docs/blazor/rich-text-editor/paste-cleanup.md

 ## Denied tags

-The [DeniedTags](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorPasteCleanupSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorPasteCleanupSettings_DeniedTags) specify the tags to restrict when pasting the content into the the Rich Text Editor.
+The [DeniedTags](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorPasteCleanupSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorPasteCleanupSettings_DeniedTags) specify the tags to restrict when pasting the content into the Rich Text Editor.

 1. **a**: Paste the content by filtering out anchor tags.
 2. **a[!href]**: Paste the content by filtering out anchor tags that do not have the ‘href’ attribute.